Pensions

 Most people have an expectation that a time will come when they will be able to retire.
 For most people, the State Pension will be insufficient to provide a basic level of income and to provide a reasonable standard of living.

-The full State Pension (Contributory) is €13,172 per year as of November 2022.
-Per the CSO, in Q2 2022, the average annual earnings in Ireland was €45,324, meaning the State Pension will provide less than 30% of this pre-retirement income.
+The full State Pension (Contributory) at age 66 is €15,563 per year as of January 2026.
+Per the CSO, in Q4 2025, the average annual earnings in Ireland was €52,617, meaning the State Pension will provide less than 30% of this pre-retirement income.

 It is important for you to take control of your retirement planning strategy and to be proactive regarding your pension irrespective of your age.